Information Technology Services

 Yes, you can use the Microsoft Edge application or log into your George Mason Microsoft 365 account to access Copilot Chat.
 See Getting Started with Microsoft Copilot Chat for more information.

-What browser should I use when accessing Copilot?
+What browser should I use when accessing Copilot Chat?

-You can use any modern web browser to access Copilot, but for the best experience, Microsoft Edge or Google Chrome are recommended.
+You can use any modern web browser to access Copilot Chat, but for the best experience, Microsoft Edge or Google Chrome are recommended.
 These browsers are known for their speed, security, and compatibility with a wide range of web applications.

-What should I do if Copilot is not working properly?
+What should I do if Copilot Chat is not working properly?

 Check your internet connection and ensure you are signed in with your school account.